 All parkrun events use Age Grading to help athletes compare results.

-The 2-lap course starts at Three Lakes Campsite and heads downhill for a short stretch before going diagonally across the field, running along the right-hand field edge and out into the small car park area.
-You will then be directed onto the edge of Millenium Lake, running though a yard, then along the bottom field at Edge Outdoor Activities.
+The 2-lap course starts at Three Lakes Campsite and heads downhill for a short stretch before following the hedge line, then a sharp downhill and right turn.
+You will take a left turn through the gateway, and head along the right hand side of the small lake.
+You'll cross a path, then take a sharp right onto the edge of Millenium Lake, running though a yard, taking a right hand turn to head along the bottom field at Edge Outdoor Activities.
 You will continue along this field until the bottom corner, turning left at the dog agility, then left again to run diagonally towards the top of the hill.
-You'll then be directed onto the grass edge of the upper lake, running along the edge of the gold course, then taking a sharp left hand turn towards the Three Lakes Restaurant.
+You'll then be directed onto the grass edge behind the upper stock lake, going along the edge of the golf course on the grass, then taking a sharp left hand turn towards the Three Lakes Restaurant.
 You'll be guided through narrow path into the campsite area, to repeat the loop again.
-The run will finish at the Three Lakes Restaurant.
+The finish is at the Three Lakes Restaurant.

 Toilets, restaurant, free parking on-site.

 Location of startThe run starts at Three Lakes Campsite.

 Getting there by public transportNearest bus stops: Ware Road, Tonwell (opposite Robin Hood Pub) - approx. 20 min walk (no recognised footpath)

 Richmond Close, Watton Road - approx. 20 min walk (no recognised footpath)

 Nearest train station: Ware station - approx. 35 mins (second half of route has no recognised footpath)

 Getting there on footIt's possible to access Westmill Farm from Westmill village crossing the A602 and using the farm gate at the western end of the site.
 Please note that this is an informal path.